- What is the purpose of a Local Plan?

 - What are the stages of the Local Plan?

-- At what stage of the Local Plan process is EEBC?
+- What stage of the Local Plan process is EEBC?

-- What data and information has been used to inform the Local Plan?
+- What data and information has informed the Local Plan?

 - What data does EEBC have to use in calculating its housing need?